Illuminati (game): Reception

-In 2007, almost 25 years after its original publication, Illuminati was chosen for the book Hobby Games: The 100 Best.
+In 2007, almost 25 years after its original publication, Illuminati was chosen for inclusion in the book Hobby Games: The 100 Best.
 Scott Haring wrote that Illuminati is "too much fun and has too much replay value to fade away on its own.
 Indeed, 25 years after its initial release, Illuminati is still immensely popular, having spawned multiple editions, three expansion sets, Steve Jackson Games' corporate logo, a spinoff collectible card game that is still the single biggest-selling product line in SJ Games history, and — my favorite — a complete set of color-coded pins that identified Illuminati members and their specialty."